Osborne Clarke is a happy firm. It has been for years, really.

 One of OC's trump cards is that its London office (which now undertakes circa 40% of the firm's work) can outsource work to its Bristol and Thames Valley offices.
 These have lower costs, so the firm can turn a bigger profit: great news if you're a partner, or a Bristol-based assistant keen to do City work.
 And the firm's salary structure for senior assistants means that you should be appropriately paid for it.

-One of the first things the previous Managing Partner Simon Beswick did was to provide a clear structure to career progression at the firm.
+One of the first things former Managing Partner Simon Beswick did was to provide a clear structure to career progression at the firm.
 Mid-level lawyers who've proved themselves can be promoted to associates, when they get a cash bonus, discretionary pay and a formal development programme to give them the skills they need for partnership.
 There's no up-or-out policy, so if you don't like the idea of sacrificing your life to the firm it's possible for you to be a long term "associate of value".

 OC's headquarters have also now moved from Bristol to London, with Bristol being labelled the firm's 'home town'.
 This was a sensible move, as its London office continues to pull in first class work and is more and more likely to be seen on deals alongside the likes of Travers Smith and Macfarlanes.